bradford-hamilton/Ruby-On-Quails/guides/source/3_2_release_notes.md

 * Scaffold returns 204 No Content for API requests without content.
 This makes scaffold work with jQuery out of the box.

-* Update `Rails::Rack::Logger` middleware to apply any tags set in `config.log_tags` to `ActiveSupport::TaggedLogging`.
+* Update `Quails::Rack::Logger` middleware to apply any tags set in `config.log_tags` to `ActiveSupport::TaggedLogging`.
 This makes it easy to tag log lines with debug information like subdomain and request id -- both very helpful in debugging multi-user production applications.

-* Default options to `rails new` can be set in `~/.railsrc`.
-You can specify extra command-line arguments to be used every time `rails new` runs in the `.railsrc` configuration file in your home directory.
+* Default options to `quails new` can be set in `~/.quailsrc`.
+You can specify extra command-line arguments to be used every time `quails new` runs in the `.quailsrc` configuration file in your home directory.

 * Add an alias `d` for `destroy`.
 This works for engines too.

 * Attributes on scaffold and model generators default to string.
-This allows the following: `rails g scaffold Post title body:text author`
+This allows the following: `quails g scaffold Post title body:text author`

 * Allow scaffold/model/migration generators to accept "index" and "uniq" modifiers.
 For example,

     ```ruby
-    rails g scaffold Post title:string:index author:uniq price:decimal{7,2}
+    quails g scaffold Post title:string:index author:uniq price:decimal{7,2}
     ```

     will create indexes for `title` and `author` with the latter being a unique index.
 Some types such as decimal accept custom options.
 In the example, `price` will be a decimal column with precision and scale set to 7 and 2 respectively.

 * Turn gem has been removed from default Gemfile.

-* Remove old plugin generator `rails generate plugin` in favor of `rails plugin new` command.
+* Remove old plugin generator `quails generate plugin` in favor of `quails plugin new` command.

 * Remove old `config.paths.app.controller` API in favor of `config.paths["app/controller"]`.

 #### Deprecations

-* `Rails::Plugin` is deprecated and will be removed in Rails 4.0.
+* `Quails::Plugin` is deprecated and will be removed in Quails 4.0.
 Instead of adding plugins to `vendor/plugins` use gems or bundler with path or git dependencies.

 Action Mailer
 -------------

 * Upgraded `mail` version to 2.4.0.

-* Removed the old Action Mailer API which was deprecated since Rails 3.0.
+* Removed the old Action Mailer API which was deprecated since Quails 3.0.

 Action Pack
 -----------